secretstartups/handbook/content/job-families/marketing/global-content-manager.md

 ## Levels

-### Senior Manager, Global Content
+### Senior Manager, Content Marketing

-The Senior Manager, Global Content reports to the Senior Director, Inbound Marketing.
+The Senior Manager, Content Marketing reports to the Director, Global Content.

-#### Senior Manager, Global Content Job Grade
+#### Senior Manager, Content Marketing Job Grade

-The Senior Manager, Global Content is a [grade 9](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades)
+The Senior Manager, Content Marketing is a [grade 9](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades)

-#### Senior Manager, Global Content Responsibilities
+#### Senior Manager, Content Marketing Responsibilities

 - Define GitLab's global content strategy
-- Act as a steward of the GitLab brand ensuring quality and cohesiveness across all content development
+- Act as a steward of the GitLab brand, ensuring quality and cohesiveness across all content development
 - Oversee global content creation, governance, and operations
-- Overseeing and launching content marketing programs
+- Oversee and launch content marketing programs
 - Effectively and efficiently partner with brand & digital, events, and product marketing to deliver on content needs across the customer lifecycle
-- Manage & mentor the content marketing, digital production, and editorial teams
+- Manage and mentor the content marketing, digital production, and editorial teams
 - Generate and implement process improvements to the content pillar model
 - Draft quarterly OKRs and content KPIs
 - Report on content performance and audience growth
 - Use data to measure results and inform planning and strategy development
 - Develop a localization strategy for marketing content
 - Define agile content process definition and application
-- Content strategy & inbound content marketing program for about.gitlab.com
+- Content strategy and inbound content marketing program for about.gitlab.com

-#### Senior Manager, Global Content Requirements
+#### Senior Manager, Content Marketing Requirements

-- 5+ years experience in content marketing & creation, preferably in the software industry
+- 5+ years experience in content marketing and creation, preferably in the software industry
 - Excellent writer and editor
 - Excellent verbal communication skills
 - Experience building a content pillar framework
 - Proven track record of developing and executing a successful content strategy
-- Credibility in craft: Past experience as a content marketer and managing content teams
+- Credibility in craft: past experience as a content marketer and managing content teams
 - Excellent at cross-functional collaboration
 - Dual minded: ability to focus on process and creative
 - Experience as a hiring manager